mitudinh12/mitudinh12/README.md

 <h2 align="center">Hello there!
 My name is Tú Đinh</h2>
-<p align="left">I'm an IT student at Metropolia University of Applied Sciences.
-I'm learning to become a Mobile/Full Stack Developer.
+<p align="left">I'm currently on a learning journey in software engineering, with a focus on mobile and full-stack development.

-I'm currently working as a License Operations Specialist at TD SYNNEX Finland Oy.
+I'm also working as a License Operations Specialist at TD SYNNEX Finland Oy.

 ### 💼 Where i am currently working at